-- Apply principles of biomedical, dental, clinical and behavioral sciences to ensure quality and safe patient care.
+- Apply the principles of dental sciences to ensure quality patient care.

-- Perform a comprehensive set of dental assisting skills for optimal patient care.
+- Perform a comprehensive set of dental assisting skills for optimal and safe patient care.

 - Demonstrate professional behavior in every aspect of patient care and interpersonal relations.

 To learn more or enroll, please contact: